 If you suspect your daughter has ovarian cysts, her doctor will first take a medical history and conduct a physical exam.
 A pelvic exam will not be required, but her doctor will want to know when her last period was and how regular her periods have been.

-Additional tests may include pelvic imaging studies such as:
+Additional tests may include pelvic imaging studies such as an Ultrasound, CT Scan, and in some cases, a Magnetic resonance imaging (MRI).

 What are the causes of Adolescent Ovarian Cysts?